 Relying applications must provide adequate protection against malign threats to the integrity of the application code and the CSP root.

-Certificate Validation
+Certificate Path Validation

 The relying application shall validate the certificate in accordance with [RFC 5280] Section 6.
-The application shall grant the EV treatment (see Section 13, below) only to certificates that validate successfully.
+The application shall grant the EV treatment (see EV Treatment, below) only to certificates that validate successfully.

 Cryptographic Algorithms and Minimum Key Sizes

-The relying application must be capable of processing the cryptographic algorithms and key sizes listed in [ISSU], with the additional specification that the effective key strength of symmetric algorithms must be at least 128 bits.
-The relying application should not grant the EV treatment (see Section 13, below) to certificates whose algorithms and keys do not conform to these requirements.
+The relying application must be capable of processing the cryptographic algorithms and key sizes listed in [EVSSL], with the additional specification that the effective key strength of symmetric algorithms must be at least 128 bits.
+The relying application MUST NOT grant the EV treatment (see Section 13, below) to certificates whose algorithms and keys do not conform to these requirements.

 Certificate Contents

-Relying application should be capable of processing the certificate fields and extensions containing subject attributes that are described in [ISSU].
+The relying application MUST be capable of processing the certificate fields and extensions containing subject attributes that are described in [EVSSL].

 With the exception of the Subject OU attribute, the application should treat all certificate contents as trustworthy.
-CSPs may populate the Subject OU attribute with unverified information.
+CSPs may populate the Subject OU attribute with unverified, but not misleading, information.
 Therefore, the Subject OU attribute should not be treated as trustworthy.

+Policy Identifier

+The relying application MUST verify that the EV certificate contains a value in its certificate policies extension that matches the distinct certificate policy identifier associated with the issuing CSP, as described in Identifying an EV certificate.
+The application shall grant the EV treatment (see EV Treatment, below) only to certificates that contain the appropriate policy identifier.

 Revocation Checking

-Applications must confirm that the EV certificate has not been revoked before accepting it.
-Revocation checking must be performed in accordance with [RFC5280].
-Certificates for which confirmation cannot be obtained must not be granted the EV treatment (see Section 13, below).
+Applications MUST confirm that the EV certificate has not been revoked before accepting it.
+This includes verifying the revocation status of any intermediate CA certificates, in conformance with [RFC 5280] Section 6.3: “This algorithm defines a set of inputs, a set of state variables, and processing steps that are performed for each certificate in the path.”

+Certificates for which confirmation cannot be obtained MUST NOT be granted the EV treatment (see Section 13, below).

 The application should support both CRL and OCSP services.
-For HTTP schemes, the application may use either the GET or POST method.
+For HTTP schemes, the application may use either the GET or POST method, but SHOULD try the GET method first.
 If the application cannot obtain a response using one service, then it should try all available alternative services.

 The application should follow HTTP redirects and cache-refresh directives.